bdusell/xlator/README.md

 encountered.

 Note that this is far from the best known algorithm for parsing ambiguous context-free grammars.
-A future version will use Tomita's GLR algorithm for parsing the input string with respect to the grammar.
+A better alternative would be Tomita's GLR algorithm.

 Limitations
 -----------